 The Company's objective is to seek continual revenue growth while minimising losses incurred due to increased credit risk exposure.
-The Company trades only with recognised and creditworthy related party.
+The Company trades only with recognised and creditworthy related and third parties.
+It is the Company's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
 In addition, receivable balances are monitored on an ongoing basis with the result that the Company's exposure to bad debts is not significant.